 Defined Contribution Plans

-Choosing the plan that’s right for you can be a fairly complicated affair, and we recommend finding a professional to help you navigate the process.
-The basic concept, however, is that defined contribution plans, like a 401(k), encourage employees to set aside their own funds for retirement each pay period.
+Defined contribution plans like a 401(k) plan encourage employees to set aside their own funds for retirement each pay period.
 In some cases, companies match a certain percentage of what employees contribute.
-Employees can invest their money in different mutual funds to avoid having their savings decline in real value.
+Employees can invest their money in different mutual funds to maximize retirement savings.

 What will a defined contribution plan cost?

 For many small businesses, the SIMPLE IRAs and SIMPLE 401(k)s are a good option.
-These only require 2 page IRS forms, and cost $350 plus $25 per participant.
+These only require two 1-page IRS forms, and cost $350 plus $25 per participant.
 They both allow total combined contributions (which is employee contribution + employer matching) of up to $11,500 per year.

 You can also set up a full 401(k), but this more expensive and complicated.
 A full 401(k) is only a good idea once your payroll reaches about $500,000, or the combined contributions reach at least $20,000 in salary deferrals and company matching.